Start-up Solicitors Professional Indemnity

 The second factor relates to risk and your client requirements.
 If you anticipate undertaking work where the risk of a potential loss exceeds the minimum SRA level of cover, then it is advisable to obtain higher limits of cover to a more suitable level.
 It’s worth remembering (especially for commercial work) that some clients will insist on higher levels level of cover.

 - Preferably a clean SRA record, with no disciplinary matters in the past

-As part of the application process for the SRA , you must submit written evidence of the availability of compliant insurance cover.
-We provide this and general advice about ensuring your submission to PI Insurers ensures a fully compliant (and cost efficient) submission is included within your business plan.
+As part of the application process for the SRA, you must submit written evidence of the availability of compliant insurance cover.

-Professional Indemnity Insurance is one of the most significant costs to a firm.
-For an average firm with a good spread of work and with no claims it can expect a premium in the region of 3% to 6% of anticipated turnover (with minimum premiums starting in the region of £3,000 plus Insurance Premium Tax), property/conveyancing sees the most claims and leads to the highest insurance premiums with the highest rates and higher minimum premiums.
+Solicitors Professional Indemnity Insurance average cost is one of the most significant costs to a firm.
+For an new start up firm with a good spread of work and with no past claims it can expect a premium in the region of 3% to 6% of anticipated turnover (with minimum premiums starting in the region of £3,000 plus Insurance Premium Tax).

 Regulatory requirements to consider when Setting up a practice – SRA Direct Link